-(1) Subject to the provisions of this article, any aggrieved candidate may petition the Supreme Court for an order that a candidate declared by the Electoral Commission elected as President was not validly elected.

-(2) A petition under clause (1) of this article shall be lodged in the Supreme Court registry within ten days after the declaration of the election results.

-(3) The Supreme Court shall inquire into and determine the petition expeditiously and shall declare its findings not later than thirty days from the date the petition is filed.

-(4) Where no petition is filed within the time prescribed under clause (2) of this article, or where a petition having been filed, is dismissed by the Supreme Court, the candidate declared elected shall conclusively be taken to have been duly elected as President.
+- 1. Subject to the provisions of this article, any aggrieved candidate may petition the Supreme Court for an order that a candidate declared by the Electoral Commission elected as President was not validly elected. - 2.
+A petition under clause (1) of this article shall be lodged in the Supreme Court registry within fifteen days after the declaration of the election results. - 3.
+The Supreme Court shall inquire into and determine the petition expeditiously and shall declare its findings and reasons not later than forty five days from the date the petition is filed. - 4.
+Where no petition is filed within the time prescribed under clause (2) of this article, or where a petition having been filed, is dismissed by the Supreme Court, the candidate declared elected shall conclusively be taken to have been duly elected as President.

+Supreme court powers

+Uganda 1995 (rev. 2017)
-(5) After due inquiry under clause (3) of this article, the Supreme Court may-

-(a) dismiss the petition;

-(b) declare which candidate was validly elected; or

-(c) annul the election.

-(6) Where an election is annulled, a fresh election shall be held within twenty days from the date of the annulment.

-(7) If after a fresh election held under clause (6) of this article there is another petition which succeeds, then the presidential election shall be postponed; and upon the expiry of the term of the incumbent President, the Speaker shall perform the functions of the office of President until a new President is elected and assumes office.

-(8) For the purposes of this article, article 98(4) of this Constitution shall not apply.

-(9) Parliament shall make such laws as may be necessary for the purposes of this article, including laws for grounds of annulment and rules of procedure.
+- 5. After due inquiry under clause (3) of this article, the Supreme Court may - a. dismiss the petition; or - b. declare which candidate was validly elected; or - c. annul the election. - 6.
+Where an election is annulled, a fresh election shall be held within sixty days from the date of the annulment. - 7.
+If after a fresh election held under clause (6) of this article there is another petition which succeeds, then the presidential election shall be postponed; and upon the expiry of the term of the incumbent President, the Speaker shall perform the functions of the office of President until a new President is elected and assumes office. - 8.
+For the purposes of this article, clause (4) of article 98 of this Constitution shall not apply. - 9.
+Parliament shall make such laws as may be necessary for the purposes of this article including laws for grounds of annulment and rules of procedure.

-105. Tenure of office of the President.
+105. Tenure of office of President

-(1) A person elected President under this Constitution shall, subject to clause (3) of this article, hold office for a term of five years.

-(2) A person may be elected under this Constitution to hold office as President for one or more terms as prescribed by this article.

-(3) The office of President shall become vacant-

-- (a) on the expiration of the period specified in this article; or - (b) if the incumbent dies or resigns or ceases to hold office under article 107 of this Constitution.

-(4) The President may, by writing signed by him or her, and addressed to the Chief Justice, resign from office as President.

-(5) The resignation of the President shall take effect when it is received by the Chief Justice.

-(6) The Chief Justice shall, immediately upon receiving the resignation of the President under this article, notify the Vice President, the Speaker and the Electoral Commission of the resignation.
+- 1. A person elected President under this Constitution shall, subject to clause (3) of this article, hold office for a term of five years. - 2.
+A person shall not hold office as President for more than two terms. - 2a.
+A bill for an Act of Parliament seeking to amend this clause and clause (2) of this article shall not be taken as passed unless - a. it is supported at the second and third reading in Parliament by not less than two thirds of all Members of Parliament; and - b. has been referred to a decision of the people and approved by them in a referendum. - 3.
+The office of President shall become vacant - a. on the expiration of the period specified in this article; or - b. if the incumbent dies or resigns or ceases to hold office under article 107 of this Constitution. - 4.
+The President may, by writing signed by him or her, and addressed to the Chief Justice, resign from office as President. - 5.
+The resignation of the President shall take effect when it is received by the Chief Justice. - 6.
+The Chief Justice shall, immediately upon receiving the resignation of the President under this article, notify the Vice-President, the Speaker and the Electoral Commission of the resignation.

-106. Terms and conditions of service of the President.
+106. Terms and conditions of service of President

-(1) The President shall be paid a salary and allowances and afforded such other benefits as Parliament shall by law provide.
+1. The President shall be paid a salary and allowances and afforded such other benefits as Parliament shall by law provide.